jxnblk/mdx-go/docs/src/configuration.md

 `key` | Key from wepback's `require.context`
 `extname` | The file extension of the route
 `name` | The file basename
-`exact` | Boolean for `index` routes
 `dirname` | The directory of the file
 `path` | Route pathname used for routing
 `Component` | React component

-Each route object will also include any exports from the file.
-This allows you to override the `name` or add additional metadata to a page.

 ## MDX Layouts